 Checklist for Maryland Legislative History Research

-This Guide was created by Library staff members in 2010 and updated in 2011.
-The Library has retained the original text, but has added or updated hypertext links as appropriate.
+This Guide was created by Library staff members in 2010 and is updated annually.
 This document serves as a companion piece to Michael S. Miller's Ghosthunting: Searching for Maryland Legislative History.

 Step 1: Research Maryland courts' usage of legislative history